warolv/devsecops-on-steroids/checkov-ci.md

-## CI/CD Security: Using Checkov to Enforce Best Practices
+## CI/CD Security: Using Checkov to enforce security with terraform

 ![devsecops-on-steroids](images/checkov-ci/0.png)